jonasahlsson/Flash-Messenger/Readme.md

 *Stylesheet* in webroot/css
 >webroot/css/flash.css

-*Usage examples* to get going quickly is located in webroot directory.
+*Usage example* to get going quickly is located in webroot directory.
+Copy into Anax-MVC and open i browser to test.
 >webroot/flash-test.php
->webroot/flash-quicktest.php

 Usage
 -----